Disney's Jungle Cruise release date: Cast, trailer and latest news for Dwayne Johnson action film

 The film was originally due for release last summer, but this was pushed back by almost exactly a year due to the coronavirus pandemic, before finally launching on Friday 30th July 2021.

 In an earlier Instagram post about Disney's decision to push back the film until 2021, Johnson said: "I feel great and bullish about this date as it gives us time for Disney to be fully operational in all their businesses - theme parks, hotels, cruise ships, but more importantly, it gives the world time to bounce back to living confidently, productively and joyously once again."

 The fact that he specifically mentions Disney's theme parks and cruise ships suggests that these attractions (closed due the the pandemic) will be key to the film's marketing strategy.
 This is explains why the film's delay wasn't shorter, as was the case with other Disney films like Mulan (which eventually ditched plans for a theatrical release and instead debuted via Disney+).

-Yep!
-A teaser trailer was released on 11th October.
+A teaser trailer was first released on 11th October 2019.

-We previously had the teaser below, which doesn't feature much in terms of plot, but does see Dwayne Johnson and Emily Blunt joking about while teasing an adventure "love story", with references to the classic film The African Queen (does "The Rock" fancy himself as the new Humphrey Bogart...?).
+We also had the teaser linked, which doesn't feature much in terms of plot, but does see Dwayne Johnson and Emily Blunt joking about while teasing an adventure "love story", with references to the classic film The African Queen (does "The Rock" fancy himself as the new Humphrey Bogart...?).